With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even

 When purchasing Geraniums or Pelargoniums, be sure to check their maximum size and their growth habits.
 Some types of Geraniums can grow quite large and tall.
-Trailing pelargoniums do very well in hanging baskets or as the edge planting spilling over the sides of a larger planter.
+Trailing geraniums and pelargoniums do very well in hanging baskets or as the edge planting spills over a larger planter’s sides.

-Annual repotting time is the ideal time to propagate more plants for your home and to share with others.
-It is also possible to propagate these plants from seed, but it is easier just to take a cutting.
+Annual repotting time is ideal for propagating more plants for your home and sharing with others.
+Of course, it is also possible to propagate these plants from seed, but it is easier just to take a cutting.

-You may also wish to provide a monthly dose of liquid fertilizer like this, but if you find you are getting lots of leaves and few blooms, you will want to cut back on that.
+You may also wish to provide a monthly dose of liquid fertilizer like this, but if you are getting lots of leaves and few blooms, you will want to cut back on that.

-Place your containers in areas that are somewhat protected and receive at least 6 hours a day of sun.
+Place your containers in somewhat protected areas and receive at least 6 hours a day of sun.
 Geraniums and pelargoniums are not cold weather hardy.
 If you live in an area with hard winter freezes, you must bring them inside.

 Be sure to deadhead individual Geranium blossoms and remove spent clusters.
 Also, remove wilted leaves.
-Don’t drop these onto the soil as they will promote fungal growth.
-Dispose of them properly by adding them to your compost heap or tossing them in the trash.
+Don’t drop these onto the soil, as they will promote fungal growth.
+Instead, dispose of them properly by adding them to your compost heap or tossing them in the trash.

 #9 – Clematis

-Some types of clematis are ideally suited for growing in containers.
-Although often sold as a climbing plant, it does equally well as a trailing plant; therefore, it can make an attractive addition to a container garden.
+Some types of Clematis are ideally suited for growing in containers.
+Although often sold as a climbing plant, it does equally well as a trailing plant, making it an attractive addition to a container garden.

 Be sure to give your Clematis vine a large container, as this will help protect the roots – especially in areas that tend to freeze in wintertime.

-At the time of planting, mix in a good quality slow release fertilizer.
-Provide a trellis or support right from the start if you want your Clematis to climb.
+At the time of planting, mix in a good quality slow-release fertilizer.
+Provide a trellis or support immediately if you want your Clematis to climb.
 If you wait until later, you may damage your plant’s roots.